Hamas says man gunned down in Malaysia was important member

 Besides his Hamas affiliation, al-Batsh was a cousin of Khaled al-Batsh, a senior official in the Islamic Jihad militant group, who accused the Israeli Mossad spy agency of the assassination, without providing evidence.

 The Israeli government had no comment.
-But Israel has a long history of targeting wanted Palestinian militants in daring overseas operations around the globe.
+But Israel has a long history of suspected targeting of wanted Palestinian militants in daring overseas operations around the globe and has been linked to other assassinations as well, though it has never acknowledged them.

 Al-Batsh specialized in electrical and electronic engineering and worked at a Malaysian university.
 He had lived there with his family for the past eight years and was an imam at a local mosque.